cveckr21/Latin102/translation2.md

 6. Felle = feminine, accusative plural and this case is used because it acts as the object of preposition

-7. Tinctas = accusative, feminine, plural
+7. Tinctas = accusative, feminine, plural, perfect passive participle

 8. Exceptum accusative, singular, neuter = - goes to suum (singular, neuter, accusative)